Red-Headed Woman: Reception

 Critical response to Red-Headed Woman was overwhelmingly positive.
 McCarthy of the Motion Picture Herald wrote: "Sexy, racy, bristling with snappy dialogue, funny, [Red-Headed Woman] is loaded with dynamite that can be dynamic entertainment, or an explosion of objections unless you handle it properly and with all the finesse and ability that your showmanship experience commands."
 The September 1932 edition of Screenland also gave the film a glowing review, writing: "The film [Red-Headed Woman] follows Katherine Brush's novel with satirical improvements by Anita Loos, who, fed up with blondes, gives red-headed women their due...
 See this for sheer amusement.
 Jean plays a mean part so cleverly that you can't help liking this wild red-headed woman."
 Along with this review, Screenland chose Red-Headed Woman as one of the six best pictures of the month and named Harlow's performance "one of the ten best portrayals of the month."
-(September 1932, pp. 356–357).

 Red-Headed Woman opened in France as La Belle Aux Cheveux Roux and in Spain as La Pelirroja.
-Zárraga, a reporter for Cine-Mundial, (September 1932, p.
-585), a Spanish-language magazine, wrote: "Red-Headed Woman was predestined to triumph.
+Zárraga, a reporter for Cine-Mundial, a Spanish-language magazine, wrote: "Red-Headed Woman was predestined to triumph.
 Step-by-step [Harlow] succeeded, and the secret of her success was not precisely in her statuary beauty, nor in her famous platinum-colored hair: it was, above all, in her disturbing way of kissing..."
 The film was banned in the United Kingdom.